xortuna/staticsitegenerator/README.md

 Val d'Isere has its own Glacier to rival Tignes's Grand Motte.
 A high-altitude gem that offers spectacular skiing on pristine snow, thanks to its location atop the Pissaillas Glacier.
 As a blue run, it provides a wide, gentle descent, making it ideal for intermediate skiers while offering stunning panoramic views of the surrounding peaks.
 The reliable snow conditions and breathtaking scenery make it a must-visit, particularly in the early season when lower-altitude runs may lack coverage.
 It’s a smooth, enjoyable ride with excellent snow, perfect for skiers looking to experience glacier skiing.
 ```

-We obviously want to wrap our blog post into an actual HTML page, so we use use the directory level __template.html to do this.
+We obviously want to wrap our blog post into an actual HTML page, so we use the directory level __template.html to do this.

 /blog/posts/__template.html an example template for all blog posts to compile into